Skip to content

 In Arizona, security is regulated by Arizona DPS.
 A company must hold a Security Guard Agency License, and guards hold a security guard registration card.
 Verify a license through Arizona DPS — SGPI Licensing.

-What makes Arizona distinct
+What makes Arizona different

 Like Texas, Arizona arms guards at 18.
 A guard may only carry on duty if they are both registered as armed and specifically authorized by their employer.

-Guard registration and training
+Guards and training

-Armed guards in Arizona
+Armed guards and firearms in Arizona

 How to verify a security license in Arizona